 4. Cocoa mix: This simple hot cocoa mix is easy to stir together.
 I recently made a triple batch, scooped it into jars topped off with a swatch of cloth, and brought it to a holiday gift exchange.

 5. Granola: I’ve been making granola instead of buying regular cereal, so I usually have some around.
 Otherwise, it takes 10 minutes to mix together then about an hour to bake in the oven.
-I use this 100 Days of Real Food recipe but liberally modify it based on the nuts and seeds I happen to have.
+Here’s my flexible recipe that uses what you have in your pantry.

 What are your favorite holiday food gifts to give?